Awarding Body Feedback

 Internal policies are constantly being reviewed and improved.

 (CPCAB, November 2018)

-My name is Sarah and I’m a tutor in training at Counselling Training The Midlands.
-I started my life at Counselling Training The Midlands back in 2015 as a student then embraced the incredible opportunity of becoming a tutor at the end of 2018.
+My name is Sarah and I’m a tutor in training at Counselling Training the Midlands.
+I started my life at CTTM back in 2015 as a student then embraced the incredible opportunity of becoming a tutor at the end of 2018.

 I realised that the thing I loved was called counselling back in 2012.
 My route to qualification was unconventional but was always focused on my obsession with human behaviour, my fascination in the power of the mind and my desire to help.
 In my teens I’d often indulge in programmes on extraordinary people, captivated by phenomenal memories, stories of overcoming adversity and medical marvels that science couldn’t understand.
 Cool for a seventeen year old right(?)